 I Want To Help You Resolve Your Debt Issues

 In these uncertain economic times, mortgage foreclosures, car repossessions and credit card lawsuits are on the rise.
 Hardworking, honest people are inundated with calls from debt-collecting agencies.
-Car mechanics, teachers, airline pilots and investment bankers are laid off.
+Car mechanics, teachers, restaurant workers and investment bankers are laid off.
 Senior citizens retire only to discover that their income is half of what it was just a few short years ago.

 There are ways to resolve financial problems.
 It may be a simple way out, such as better budgeting or negotiating with a creditor and creating a reasonable payment plan.
 If a lawsuit has been filed, it may mean litigation about that particular debt.
-If not, mortgage modification may be the solution that will work for you.
+Or, a mortgage modification may be the solution that will work for you.

 When Your Best Efforts Just Won’t Pay The Bills